MatthiasHoldorf/readability-analysis-tool-documentation/README.md

 <div id='id-section01'/>
 # About

-RAT is a tool to detect readability anomalies (i.e., text passages that are hard for a reader to understand).
-These readability anomalies are annotated (as comments) in a .docx file.
-Readability rules writte in UIMA Ruta or plain Java detect the readability anomalies.
+RAT is a tool to detect readability anomalies in text.
+Readability anomalies describe findings in a text which are difficult to read.
+The principle is similar to bug pattern in static code analysis.

+During an analysis the .docx file is enriched with comments (the anomaly findings).
+The .docx file is saved as a new file with a "-rat.docx" suffix.
+This ensures that the original document cannot be corrupted by the software.
+In case a document is analysed that already has a "-rat.docx" suffix, the very same document is altered!

-Further, RAT computes statistics about the text (e.g., average words per sentence) and readability formulas (e.g., Flesch) and stores them in an HTML report.
+Additionaly, RAT computes a report about statistics of the text (e.g., average words per sentence, reading time, most used nouns) and [readability formulas](https://en.wikipedia.org/wiki/Readability#Popular_readability_formulas) and stores them in an HTML report next to the analyzed document.

+For both the analysed document and the statstic report an optional outputDirectorycan be specified via the commands "-o" or "--outputDirectory".

-The HTML report aggregates all readability mesaurements and assess the overall readability of the text through a quality gate, similar to static code analysis tools.
+The HTML report aggregates all readability mesaurements and assess the overall readability of the text through a quality gate; similar to static code analysis tools.

+Further, the report shows anomalies that were marked as declined (false positives) or incorporated by the user.
+RAT saves these information also in the XML of the .docx file itself.
+This way one can comprehend what action where taken during the editing of the document.

 Name | Description
 ------------ | -------------
 RAT | Readability Analysis Tool (Readability-Checker) Supported File Types | .docx
-Readability Rules | German, English
+Readability Rules | German
-Features | <ul><li>Annotation of Readability</li><li>Anomalies as Comments</li><li>HTML Report</li><li>Configurable Anomaly Rules</li><li>Configurable Quality Gate</li><li>Detection of False Positives</li><li>Fast (e.g., 6 Seconds for 10.000 Words (45 Pages))</li></ul>
+Features | <ul><li>Annotation of Readability Anomalies</li><li>Statistic Report</li><li>Configurable Anomaly Rules</li><li>Configurable Quality Gate</li><li>Detection of False Positives</li><li>Fast (e.g., 6 Seconds for 10.000 Words (45 Pages))</li></ul>
 Technologies | <ul><li>UIMA</li><li>UIMA Ruta</li><li>DKPro Core</li></ul>
-Licence | ALV2
+Licence | Not determined

 <div id='id-section02'/>
 # Getting Started